 In Canada, there are a good number of websites, social media, and videos that need a French version.
 Set up a basic website and promote your services.
 You can also network with web designers and even offer them a commission if they refer clients to you.

-9. Online Store
+9. Open an Online Store

 10. Auctions and Online Marketplaces